 - Google Maps: Google Maps can only allow you to plan routes for up to 10 stops.
 For businesses, this puts a limit on the number of stops you can cover.

-- Route Planner App: Route Planner apps can create optimal routes and offer built-in navigation and an option of saving routes.
+- Route Planner App: Truck Route Planner tools can create optimal GPS routes and offer built-in navigation and an option of saving optimized GPS routes.
 It can be useful for small and medium-sized companies to get accurate truck routes, ETA, the distance between locations, etc. Route planner apps work on iPhone, iPad, and Android devices.

 You may like to read this: